MaxWoden/quiz/README.md

-# Квиз на знание джаваскрипта
+# QUIZ for knowledge javascirpt